-A lack of accessible transport exacerbates social isolation and restricts access health and social activities essential for quality of life.
-Transport concessions and subsidies ensure those with limited means have mobility and social connectedness.
+A lack of accessible transport exacerbates social isolation and restricts access to health and social activities essential for quality of life.
+Transport concessions and subsidies ensure those with limited means have mobility and the ability to connect with family and friends, especially important as Queenslanders emerge from two years of COVID imposed restrictions.
 Improvements to the following concessions and subsidies should be considered for the upcoming budget.
 Ideally, a full review of the benefits and costs of transport concessions should be undertaken in consultation with older Queenslanders to ensure they are targeted and effective.